foreverfl/vscode/docs/cpp/config-wsl.md

 ![Statement completion IntelliSense](images/wsl/msg-intellisense.png)

-You can press the `kbstyle(Tab)` key to insert the selected member; then, when you add the opening parenthesis, you will see information about any arguments that the function requires.
+You can press the `Tab` key to insert the selected member; then, when you add the opening parenthesis, you will see information about any arguments that the function requires.

 ## Run helloworld.cpp